walteck/FHIR-NOO-API/pages/develop/development_interactions.md

 **Responses**

-The search results **shall** return one or two instances of the patients National Opt-Out preferences, depending on search parameters utilized.
+The search results **shall** return one or two instances of the patients National Data Opt-out preferences, depending on search parameters utilized.
 Each instance **shall** have one of the following preferences:

 - HRESCH - Research Opt-Out
 - HOPERAT - Planning and Commissioning Opt-Out